Abdullah-02-134212-098/Voice-to-Gender/README.md

 scipy

 # How to run this project

-open app.py
+Open The Project Folder In Your IDE

-open Terminal (note! terminal directory shoud be of app.py)
+Open Terminal

-Type => streamlit run app.py
+Type And Eenter => streamlit run app.py